Sam-programs/autopairs.nvim/README.md

 ## update status
-this is a personal project for c and c++ as of right now it seems complete without any issue for c and c++ i will not be working on it anymore (unless there is a serious issue)
+this is a personal project for c and c++ as of right now it seems complete without any issue for c and c++ i will be working on it less often